Healthy Toenails Starts Here

 You routinely administer medication directly to the nail.
 Over time, the treatment eliminates the fungus.
 Oral drugs enhance the effectiveness of topical treatments.

 To treat the toenail fungus, your provider aims a high-tech laser beam and specific lighting at the toenail.
 Lasers are FDA-approved for "temporary increase of clean nail," but they are not a treatment for nail fungus.
 Since laser therapy has a lower cure rate than oral and topical medications, it is not commonly utilized as a first-line treatment for nail fungus.

 Toenail fungus is a common condition that can be challenging to treat.
 The ailment is typically not painful, but it may cause you to feel self-conscious about the appearance of your foot.
 If it affects you, discuss treatment options with your healthcare professional.
 One of our expert doctors can offer advice on how to handle your concerns while preserving your general health.

 The most efficient therapy for your toenail fungus will depend heavily on your symptoms and situation.
 Before prescribing an individualized treatment plan, your doctor will consider a number of factors.
-Schedule your consultation to receive an assessment of your feet and a personalized treatment plan.
+For Toenail Fungus Treatment Ann Arbor patients should schedule their consultation to receive an assessment of their feet and a personalized treatment plan.
 Arbor - Ypsi Foot & Ankle Centers serves the following cities in Washtenaw County: Ann Arbor, Dexter, Saline, Ypsilanti, as well as surrounding areas.